 Gastric Bypass Leak – Our Results

-Dr. Oliak’s <0.1% gastric bypass leak rate is significantly lower than the average gastric bypass surgeon leak rate (discussed below).*
+Dr. Oliak’s <0.1% gastric bypass leak rate is lower than the industry average gastric bypass leak rate of 1-2% (see discussion below).*

 Gastric Bypass Leak – Published Studies

 There have been many studies published on gastric bypass leak rates, by many surgeons, over the past 20+ years.
-The most recent large studies on gastric bypass leak report the overall average gastric bypass leak rate to be 1-2% (see table below).*
+Recent large studies on gastric bypass leak report the overall average gastric bypass leak rate to be 1-2% (see table below).*

 This, however, is not the leak rate for all surgeons.
 Some surgeons achieve lower leak rates than the average, and some achieve higher leak rates than the average.
-Published studies done by individual surgeons report leak rates to be as low as 0%, and as high as 8%.*
+Published studies report individual surgeon report leak rates to be as low as 0%, and as high as 8%.*